NoahDR17/The_Apostle/README.md

 ### Home Page Accessibility Testing

-Warning 1: "Suspicious alternative text", the image in the about us section had an alt text of "image of pool", this is not specific enough to get a proper idea of what the image is, it also has unnecessary text describing it as an image, when the screen reader already knows that.<br>
+Warning 1: "Suspicious alternative text", The image in the about us section had an alt text of "image of pool", this is not specific enough to get a proper idea of what the image is, it also has unnecessary text describing it as an image, when the screen reader already knows that.<br>
 Fix: Add more detail to the alt description
 ![Alt-Text](docs/readme_media/alt-txt.jpg)

-Warning 2: "Missing first level heading" in the home section, there isnt a h1 heading. <br>
+Warning 2: "Missing first level heading" In the home section, there isnt a h1 heading. <br>
 Fix: Change the h2 element "The Apostle", into a h1 element.
 ![Alt-Text](docs/readme_media/header.jpg)

-Warning 3: "2x possible headings" there are two paragraph elements that appear to be a heading but arent a heading.
+Warning 3: "2x possible headings" There are two paragraph elements that appear to be a heading but arent a heading.
 ![Alt-Text](docs/readme_media/header.jpg)<br>
 Fix: Change those paragraph elements into h3 elements, however i have chose not to implement those changes since i have specifically styled it so that the h1 element is between the two paragraph elements as it follows the visual style i want for the page.

-Warning 4: "redundant link" there are two elements in the index.html file that link to the contact page, this means the screen reader will read the link out twice. <br>
+Warning 4: "redundant link" There are two elements in the index.html file that link to the contact page, this means the screen reader will read the link out twice. <br>
 Fix: i have chose not to fix this as i specifically placed two links in two draw attention and remind the user about the contact page, as this would create a higher chance the user will follow the link.
 ![Alt-Text](docs/readme_media/contact-link.jpg)